 Go to litigation to oppose the claim.
 Verify whether the HOA’s accounting procedures are accurate by requesting to view the books, and take them to an accountant to ensure that the amount of the lien is justified.
 A lawyer experienced in HOA liens will be able to identify whether you have a chance of winning in court.

-Wait for the lien to expire.
 In some states, for example in Florida, HOA liens may become uncollectible over time because of the statute of limitations.
 In other states, the HOA has three years in which to foreclose against the lien or it expires.

-File for Chapter 13 bankruptcy.
+The final option is to file for Chapter 13 bankruptcy.
 If the property is worth less than the amount owing on the first mortgage, the homeowner has no equity in the property.
 Since the first mortgage holder is the senior liens, an HOA lien may be written off under these circumstances.

 - Hemera Technologies/Photos.com/Getty Images